MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-configuration.md

 # Configuration best practices in Data API builder

 This article includes the current recommended best practices for configuration in the Data API builder.
-This is not an exhaustive list of everything you must configure for your Data API builder solution.
+This article doesn't include an exhaustive list of everything you must configure for your Data API builder solution.

-## Name entity using PascalCasing
+## Name entities using Pascal casing

 When adding an entity to the configuration file, use PascalCasing, so that the generated GraphQL types are easier to read.
-For example, if you have an entity named `CompositeNameEntity` the generated GraphQL schema will have the following queries and mutations:
+For example, if you have an entity named `CompositeNameEntity` the generated GraphQL schema has the following queries and mutations:

 - Queries
   - `compositeNameEntities`